nexpy/nexpy/doc/source/pythongui.rst

     Show the projection panel for the currently active plotting window.
 This is equivalent to clicking on 'Show Panel' in the projection tab (see below).

+**New Plot Window**
+    Opens a new NeXpy plotting window, consisting of a Matplotlib plot pane and its associated axis panels.
+NeXpy plot commands will be directed to the currently active window.
+Clicking on the plot pane makes it active.
+All open windows are listed in the Window menu, along with their labels ('Main', 'Figure 1', 'Figure 2', *etc*.).
+These are used to switch the focus for subsequent plots.

+**Main, Figure 1, Figure 2...**
+    These menu items set the selected plotting window to be active.
+As new windows are created, they are dynamically added to this list.

+Script Menu
+^^^^^^^^^^^
+**New Script**
+    Opens a new script in an editable text window with syntax coloring.
+The Python code can be run within the IPython console at any time using the console namespace.
+That means that all the items on the NeXpy tree are also accessible without further imports.

+    The scripts can be saved for future use from within NeXpy or from the terminal command line.
+They can therefore be formatted as a Python standalone script to be either run as ``python script.py`` or run in the console (similar to the IPython 'run magic', *i.e.*, ``%run -i script.py``).
+    Script arguments can be entered in a separate text window at the bottom of the window and accessed within the script in the 'sys.argv' list.

+    .. note:: Script arguments are just text strings, so if the argument is a node on the tree, it must be referenced as a tree dictionary item, *e.g.*, ``nxtree[sys.argv[1]]``

+    Scripts are saved, by default, in ~/.nexpy/scripts, and are automatically added to the bottom of the Script Menu.

+**Open Script**
+    Opens an existing Python script file in an editable text window.

 Other Menus
 ^^^^^^^^^^^
 The Edit, View, Magic, and Help Menus currently consist of menu items